If you are asking for a payday loan refund, your credit record is often important and the Financial Ombudsman will normally ask for a copy of it.

 “How do I send the FOS my credit record?”

-If your borrowing was a long while ago, say 2011, defaults and CCJs will have dropped off your record after six years.
-You may have other evidence (court papers, emails, letters from lenders or a debt management company) that mention defaults or CCJs or insolvency.
-Show your adjudicator these and point out they would have been showing on your credit record back in 2011.
+If your borrowing was even further back, there may be little or no traces remaining on your credit records now.
+Defaults and CCJs drop off your record after six years.
+See if you have other information about old problems (court papers, emails, letters from lenders or a debt management company?).
+Show your adjudicator these and point out they would have been showing on your credit record back in 2011 when you took out the payday loans.

-“Why do my payday loans show on Noddle not Clear Score?”
+“Why do my payday loans show on Credit Karma not Clear Score?”

-There are three main Credit Reference Agencies (CRAs): Experian, Equifax and Call Credit.
+There are three main Credit Reference Agencies (CRAs): Experian, Equifax and TransUnion.
 Lenders can choose which CRAs they want to report to – some lenders report to one, some to two, some to all three.

-Find out how to check your records with each of the three CRAs here.
-Noddle is the free version of Call Credit.
+Find out how to check your records with all three CRAs.
+Credit Karma is the free version of TransUnion.
 Clear Score is the free version of Equifax.
 If a lot seems to be “missing” from one credit report, get your credit reports from the other CRAs as well.

 “I’m worried because my credit record is bad”

 This doesn’t mean you are definitely going to win your complaint, but it helps.
 The ombudsman has to decide if you afford the loans and also should the payday lender have realised this?
-A poor credit record helps prove the first of these.
 If your lender credit checked you and saw a bad credit record that helps prove the second.

 “I’m worried because my credit record is good!”